 Dr. Petkevis will start with a comprehensive evaluation to look for the signs and symptoms of TMJ dysfunction.
 Using advanced diagnostic equipment, Dr. Petkevis will determine the source of instability and create a customized treatment plan to bring the teeth and bite into proper alignment.

-A TMJ mouth guard is a removable oral appliance that helps to keep the teeth and jaw in proper position.
-Usually worn during sleep, and oral appliance may also prevent teeth grinding or clenching which can lead to tooth wear and contribute to tooth decay and gum disease.
+A TMJ mouthguard is a removable oral appliance that helps keep your teeth and jaw in proper position.
+Usually worn during sleep, and oral appliance may also prevent teeth grinding or clenching.
+These symptoms can lead to tooth wear, and contribute to tooth decay and gum disease.
+We are well equipped to address all symptoms and effects of this disorder.

 Bite Correction Procedures